bloominstituteoftechnology/orientation-web-git/README.md

 ---

 ## Forking the Repository
-*This step will need to be completed once per repository you wish a your own copy of on GitHub*
+*This step will need to be completed once per repository you wish to have your own copy of on GitHub*
 1. On the GitHub page this README is located, near the top right select `Fork`.
 2. Under `Owner`, select your account.
 3. Under `Repository name`, you may adjust the name of the repository if you like.